QwikDev/qwik/DEVELOPER.md

 The build output will be written to `dist-dev/@builder.io-qwik`, which will be the directory that is published to [@builder.io/qwik](https://www.npmjs.com/package/@builder.io/qwik).
 Note this build output directory is `git` ignored.

+## Publishing

+1. Run `npm run release`
+2. Use the [interactive UI](https://www.npmjs.com/package/np) to select the version/tag.
+3. The selected version number will become the commit message.
+4. After publishing it'll open a prefilled GitHub Releases draft.

 ## Bazel